Skip to content

 The genesis of enclaves, demographics and communications in the border zone

-The genesis of enclaves is shrouded in a rich mythology, tracing back to Soviet maps from the early 1920s, a time when boundaries between the union republics were still actively debated.
+The genesis of enclaves is shrouded in a rich mythology, tracing back to the Soviet maps from early 1920s, a time when boundaries between the union’s republics were still actively debated.
 As already noted, most of these misconceptions and the replication of these myths stem from experts and cartographers who, for various reasons, fail to critically analyze primary source data.

 Map 5: the Strelbitsky map of 1871 depicting the small villages of Sofulu and Barkhudarly with Turkic populations